The One I Love (film): Plot

 Married couple Ethan and Sophie see a therapist regularly.
 After asking them to each play a note on a piano, he identifies a disconnection in their relationship and suggests they spend a couple's weekend on a secluded estate.

 At the estate, Sophie has sex with Ethan in the guest cottage.
 She returns to the house to find Ethan asleep.
 When she mentions the sex, he says he cannot remember, so Sophie, annoyed, goes to bed alone and he sleeps in the guest cottage.
 During the night, Sophie joins him, apologizing for her behavior and falls asleep next to him.
 The next morning, she makes him eggs and bacon, which is odd, as Ethan notes that she hates cooking bacon in the house.

 Ethan returns to the main house where Sophie has no memory of joining him in the guest cottage.
-He deduces that something unusual is going on: in the guest cottage, they each met a doppelgänger of the other, convincing enough to pass.
+He infers that something unusual is going on: in the guest cottage, they each met a doppelgänger of the other, convincing enough to pass.
 By visiting with Sophie II, Ethan establishes the doppelgängers do not leave the guest cottage.
 Barging in on Sophie's session with Ethan II, Ethan determines that the doppelgängers disappear when both spouses are in the guest cottage, and that the doubles are idealized versions of them.
 Ethan and Sophie take advantage of the circumstances, and set rules, including a rule of "no intimacy".

 Ethan figures out that Ethan II has taken some of his clothing, and Ethan receives voicemails from friends and family, answering calls, made in his voice, asking about his past.
 Sophie starts developing feelings for Ethan II and goes to the guest cottage to seduce him.
 Ethan discovers this by claiming to leave, but instead entering the guest house and assuming the place of his doppelgänger.
 Sophie seduces the real Ethan, unbeknownst to her.